naizhengtan/CobraSAT/README.md

 #### Plot of runtime against number of nodes for 75:25 read-write ratio polygraphs, comparing solver backends
 -->

-We compare different solver backends (Z3, MiniSAT, and Yices2) with the same encodings (bianry and unary labeling) for the same workload (75:25 read-write ratio workload), and the results are as follows.
+We compare different solver backends (Z3, MiniSAT, and Yices2) with the same encodings (binary and unary labeling) for the same workload (75:25 read-write ratio workload), and the results are as follows.

 ![Plot of runtime against number of nodes for 75:25 read-write ratio polygraphs, comparing solver backends](images/backend-comparison.png)